 Brief Answer: The best live translation apps for Microsoft Teams are JotMe, Interprefy, Talo, Kudo, and DeepL Voice.
 Each tool serves different needs and offers different functionalities for you to make the best choice.

-Do you struggle communicating with your global team during Microsoft Teams meetings?
+Do you struggle communicating with your global team during Microsoft Teams meetings in 2026?

 Well, tell us about it.
 Language barriers in Teams meetings can make communication challenging, especially when it comes to understanding and translating work details, and when your global communication happens on Microsoft Teams.